-The St. Louis Cardinals and the St. Louis Baseball Writers have teamed up to sponsor #Join4Joe, an annual bone marrow drive to add individuals to the Be The Match Registry.
+The St. Louis Cardinals and the St. Louis Baseball Writers have teamed up to sponsor #Join4Joe, an annual marrow drive to add individuals to the Be The Match Registry.
 Growing the national marrow registry increases the chances of finding a donor match for cancer patients awaiting a life-saving bone marrow transplant.
 For the thousands of people diagnosed every year with life-threatening blood cancers like leukemia and lymphoma, a cure exists.
-Be the Match, operated by the National Marrow Donor Program® (NMDP), has managed the most diverse marrow registry in the world.
+Be the Match, operated by the National Marrow Donor Program® (NMDP), has managed the most diverse marrow registry in the world with patients having access to 39 million potential donors in the world.
 They work every day to save lives through transplant.

 #Join4Joe is an annual drive and awareness campaign organized to honor the legacy of Joe Strauss, a gifted journalist and longtime Cardinals beat writer for the St. Louis Post-Dispatch who passed away in December 2015 after a courageous battle against Leukemia.